TypeScript SDK

 limit: 100,

-});Use that pattern when you are monitoring a handful of wallets and need recent activity, recent transactions, current holdings, and token-scoped inflow/outflow reads from the same client.
+});Use that pattern when you are monitoring a handful of wallets and need recent activity, recent transactions, indexed asset discovery, current wallet state, and token-scoped inflow/outflow reads from the same client. addressTokenHoldings remains in the SDK only as a deprecated source-compatibility method; the hosted route returns 410 Gone and no holdings data.
+Use walletAssetDiscovery and walletState for every new and migrated wallet integration.

 For the full external starter, including the shared env contract and the matching REST and CLI flows, use Monitor 10 wallets.